 - Have plugs ready for all drains and toilets

-- Keep all of your eaves troughs and downspouts clean and clear to allow proper drainage
+- Keep your eavestrough and downspout clean and clear to allow proper drainage

-In some cases, especially extreme ones, back-up might not be preventable, but the damage can at the very least be minimized with these precautions.
+In extreme cases, backup might not be preventable, but the damage can at least be minimized with these precautions.